If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Regional Differences

-Almost the entire soundtrack was redone for the American version by Spencer Nilsen because Sega of America thought the soundtrack of the Japanese and European versions sounded too identical to the electronic dance soundtracks being produced at the time, so the American soundtrack has more of a rock feel.
+Almost the entire soundtrack was redone for the American version by Spencer Nilsen because Sega of America thought the soundtrack of the Japanese and European versions sounded too close to the electronic dance soundtracks being produced at the time, so the American soundtrack has more of a rock feel.
 One example of this is the theme song: instead of "You Can Do Anything", the American version has "Sonic Boom".
 The only songs that weren't altered were the Past themes since those were played through the PCM chip and not Redbook.

 In addition, there are a few other differences in the American version compared to the original Japanese and European games:

-- In order to remove Engrish, "YOU ARE GREATEST PLAYER" was changed to "YOU ARE THE GREATEST PLAYER"
+- In order to remove Engrish, "YOU ARE GREATEST PLAYER" was changed to "YOU ARE THE GREATEST PLAYER".

 - There are no longer sound effects at the beginning of the ending.
 Due to the extended "Special Edition for North America" credits, the ending theme plays over the entire video and mutes other audio (including the post-credits).